l0rdFalco/css_prac/prac1_notes.md

 - row: default value. causes main axis to flow left to right
 - row-reverse: causes main axis to flow right to left
-- column. causes main axis to flow top to botton
+- column: causes main axis to flow top to botton
 - column-reverse: causes main axis to bottom to top

 ### 4. flex-wrap